-Now we need to locate and delete any certificates for the Host computer.
+- Now we need to locate and delete any certificates for the Host computer.

-The certificates for the Host computer can be in any of the following locations. a.
-Personal Certificates. b.
-Trusted People (if the host is W2K8 or W2K8 R2). c.
-Trusted Root Authorities (If the host is W2K3).
+- The certificates for the Host computer can be in any of the following locations.

 - In each store, expand the Friendly Name field and locate the certificate[s] for the Host server that have a Friendly Name starting with 'SCVMM_CERTIFICATE_KEY_CONTAINER' followed by either the FQDN / IP address / NetBIOS name of the Host server and delete them.

-Re-add the host in SCVMM which recreates the certificates as needed.
+- Re-add the host in SCVMM which recreates the certificates as needed.